jeff-ws/temoa/docs/source/Documentation.rst

 :math:`{DDD}_{s \in S, d \in D}`

+**Note**:  The Demand Specific Distribution is currently not supported in the project.
+Modelers should use the DSD or rely on a "flat" distribution default from the TimeSegmentFraction.

 By default, Temoa assumes that end-use demands (:ref:`Demand`) are evenly distributed throughout a year.
 In other words, the Demand will be apportioned by the :code:`SegFrac` parameter via: